-A strategy is a larger, over all plan that can comprise several tactics, which are smaller, focused, less impactful plans that are part of the over all plan.
-While the original usage of the terms strategy and tactic was in a military context, they are now used in a wide variety of everyday language, including business.
+A strategy is a larger, overall plan that can comprise several tactics, which are smaller, focused, less impactful plans that are part of the overall plan.
+While the original usage of the terms strategy and tactic was in a military context, they are now used in a wide variety of everyday settings, including business.

 The usage of the words strategy and tactic in business is also derived from the original military context.
 A business strategy is different from a tactic in that different tactics may be deployed as part of a single strategy.
 For example, one strategy to gain market share would be brand building.
 As part of a company's brand building strategy, they may adopt different tactics like online advertising and celebrity endorsements.